-Princeton Radiology Participates in Largest Brain Amyloid Scan Research Study
+Princeton Radiology Participated in Largest Brain Amyloid Scan Research Study

 Diagnosing Alzheimer’s disease is complex.
 With no single test currently available, diagnosis is based on an individual’s history, physical examination and cognitive testing.
 Amyloid PET imaging represents a potential major advance in the assessment of people with cognitive impairment.
 The scan visualizes plaques present in the brain that are prime suspects in damaging and killing nerve cells in Alzheimer’s.
 Before amyloid PET, these plaques could only be detected by examining the brain at autopsy.
-The IDEAS study will follow Medicare beneficiaries to determine if amyloid PET scans may help physicians make more informed treatment decisions.
+The IDEAS study gathered data from Medicare beneficiaries to determine if amyloid PET scans help physicians to make more informed treatment decisions.

 For more information about the IDEAS study, visit: http://www.ideas-study.org/